• Menu

 What’s happening in the EU?

 The Impossible Burger needs two EU approvals: one as a GM food and another as a food additive[8].
 While the European Food Safety Authority (EFSA) claims it’s safe, they relied on flawed data and ignored animal study results.
-National lawmakers will now decide its fate, but the process lacks transparency and public input.
-If they are unable to come to a consensus, the decision will need to be made by the European Commission[9].
+The European Commission announced it will soon put a proposal for authorisation to the vote [9].
+National lawmakers will have to decide if they support the authorisation of the Impossible Burger or not – in a process that lacks transparency and public input.
+If they are unable to find a majority, the decision will need to be made by the European Commission[10].

 What are the alternatives?